ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 - Enter your password when requested. **This is the same password associated with your QUB Active Directory.**
 - If you have enabled multi-factor authentication (MFA), enter the verification code provided by your authenticator app when requested.

-> [!IMPORTANT]
+!!! warning

->It will soon become mandatory to have MFA enabled on your Kelvin2 account.
+    It will soon become mandatory to have MFA enabled on your Kelvin2 account.
 Failure to activate multi-factor authentication by 31st December 2023 may result in your account being disabled.
 To set up MFA, follow the instructions provided [further down this page](multi-factor-authentication-(mfa)-on-kelvin2).

 ### Access from outside the QUB network